edgio-docs/edgio-docs/src/templates/sites_connector_deprecated.md

 <Callout type="warning">

-{{ PRODUCT }} v7.6.0 has deprecated support for any associated connector to this framework.
-We recommend integrating this framework through our generic [Node.js connector](/guides/sites_frameworks/getting_started/nodejs_connector).
+The connector for this framework has undergone end-of-life.
+Usage of this guide is restricted to {{ PRODUCT }} v7.5.x or lower.
+However, we strongly recommend that you integrate this framework through our generic [Node.js connector](/guides/sites_frameworks/getting_started/nodejs_connector) instead.

 </Callout>